wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-restore.md

 ## Next Steps

-You can also backup and restore Azure Web Apps using REST API (see [Use REST to back up and restore Azure Web Apps](/documentation/articles/websites-csm-backup/)).
+You can also backup and restore App Service apps using REST API (see [Use REST to back up and restore App Service apps](/documentation/articles/websites-csm-backup/)).

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 <!-- IMAGES -->